-Kelly Ripa, Jimmy Fallon & Anderson Cooper Meet Andy Cohen’s Son, Benjamin
+Kelly Ripa, Jimmy Fallon, And Anderson Cooper Meet Andy Cohen’s Son, Benjamin

 “I love you, Ben,” he said in the caption.

 The last two photos in Cohen’s slideshow are of his college roommate, whom he did not name, holding Benjamin.
-In those photos, the babe is awake and not swaddled.
+In those photos, the baby is awake and not swaddled.
 He is wearing a white onesie with dogs on it, and his precious little feet are wiggling around.

 Based on these pictures, it is clear that Benjamin is very much loved by his dad’s friends.